paultrapani/week-03-js-challange/README.md

 ## Source Code Notes

 A Project Starter Code package was used for HTML and CSS and partial JavaScript, which I downloaded from the Module 3 Challenge site on UCD Bootcamp Spot.
-I have updated the HTML & CSS to make the design my own new unique version, and aside from the starter JavaScript code I wrote the rest myself by figuring it out step by step.
-The script is still not fully functional yet.
-I'm working so hard to get it done and working.
+I have updated the HTML & CSS to make the design my own new unique version, and aside from the starter JavaScript code I wrote the majority of the rest myself by trying to figuring it out step by step.
+I got stuck with the final piece (for loop with randomizer) where I had to enlist the help from a bootcamp tutor to complete it.

 ## Git Hub Repository URL

 https://github.com/paultrapani/week-03-js-challange/

 ## Git Pages Deployment URL

 https://paultrapani.github.io/week-03-js-challange/

 ## Mock-Up